smartshark/vcsSHARK/README.rst

 ..
 WARNING::
 	Make sure, that you activated the authentication of mongodb (**vcsSHARK** also works without authentication, but with authentication it is much safer!).
-	Hints how this can be achieved are given `here <https://docs.mongodb.org/manual/core/authentication/>`_.
+	Hints how this can be achieved are given at this `website <https://docs.mongodb.org/manual/core/authentication/>`_.

 2. Add checkstyle to the projects table in MongoDB.